Skip to main content

 })

-Instana will run the script from previously installed Synthetic Point of Presence, they can be placed at multiple locations across available infrastructure.
-The one we will use is deployed on the same cluster with Instana, it may have different name.
-Select it for our test.
+Also, ensure to select the on Instana cluster checkbox.
+Instana will run the script from the previously installed Synthetic Point of Presence, which can be placed at multiple locations across available infrastructure.
+The one we will use is deployed on the same cluster with Instana.
+Note, it may have a different name in different releases of Instana:

-Adjust time slider to run test every minute:
+In the Scheduling section, adjust the time slider to run the test every 1 minute:

-It may take up to minute for Instana to perform the first test and show the line with results.
-You can refresh browser window and changing time duration for the dashboard on right top of the window to speed up the line to appear before the results of first test will be processed.
+It may take up to a minute for Instana to perform the first test and show the results.
+You can refresh the browser window or change the time duration for the dashboard on right top of the window to speed up the status update.

 By now you should see a list of tests:

-Click on the test name to access the dashboard of the synthetic test:
+Click on the test name to access the dashboard of the synthetic test, open Results tab and select one of the test records:

 $http.get(options, function(error, response, body) {